 - 4 credits English/Language Arts (three of which must have included substantial writing requirements); - 3 credits Natural Science (two of which must have included substantial laboratory requirements); - 3 credits Social Science (to include anthropology, history, civics, political science, economics, sociology, psychology, and/or geography); - 2 credits Foreign Language (Both credits must have been in the same language.
-For the purposes of this requirement, American Sign Language will be accepted in place of a foreign language.
-Students may not have one high school credit and one 3-4 credit hour postsecondary foreign language course unless the college credit course is at least at the second level of a foreign language); - 4 credits Mathematics (at or above the Algebra 1 level) - 2 credits Additional Academic Credits: - o 2 credits among Level 2 courses in Department of Education Course Code Directory in English/Language Arts, Mathematics, Natural Science, Social Science, Foreign Language, Fine Arts; Level 3 courses listed in the Directory in any academic credited discipline; or Dual Enrollment courses for which both high school and postsecondary academic credits are granted; OR - One credit from the list directly above and one credit from grade nine or above in ROTC/Military Training, or an equivalent course in any discipline as determined by the Articulation Coordinating Committee and listed in the Florida Counseling for Future Education Handbook.
+Students may not have one high school credit and one 3-4 credit hour postsecondary foreign language course unless the college credit course is at least at the second level of a foreign language); - 4 credits Mathematics (at or above the Algebra I level) - 2 credits Additional Academic Credits: - 2 credits among Level II courses in Department of Education Course Code Directory in English/Language Arts, Mathematics, Natural Science, Social Science, Foreign Language, Fine Arts; Level III courses listed in the Directory in any academic credited discipline; or Dual Enrollment courses for which both high school and postsecondary academic credits are granted; OR - One credit from the list directly above and one credit from grade nine or above in ROTC/Military Training, or an equivalent course in any discipline as determined by the Articulation Coordinating Committee and listed in the Florida Counseling for Future Education Handbook.